 Now that the latest research is revealing what it takes to take ownership of another body, additional possibilities open up.
 As long as we can set up the synchronized perceptual cues that create and sustain the out of body illusion (perhaps with robotic brush-pokes at each location), there’s no reason that the body that hosts our presence needs to be in the same room.
 All that’s required is that any time delay in the communication be small enough to not break the spell.

-Thus we could feel that we inhabit another person who is far away from us – long-distance friendship that you might consider to be either very personal, or objectionably intrusive.
+Thus we could feel that we inhabit another person who is far away from us.
+This could facilitate a long-distance friendship that could either be very personal, or objectionably intrusive.
 We could also take sensory ownership of an avatar for multiplayer online games.
 Or we could inhabit a physical robot that could travel, participate in meetings, and even carry out a long-distance romance.
-We may not be quite ready for physical intimacy-at-a-distance, but some companies are already hoping to benefit from a large market in “teledildonics” and robotic sex.
+We may not be quite ready for physical intimacy-at-a-distance.
+However, some companies are already hoping to benefit from a large market in “teledildonics” and robotic sex.

 The Ethics of Being Invisible